space-concordia-spacecraft/docs/README.md

 ## Request a modification

-Use the [Issue](https://github.com/spaceconcordia/sc-odin-docs/issues) page to request a modifcation
+Create a new [Issue](https://github.com/spaceconcordia/sc-odin-docs/issues/new) page to request a modifcation